 Don’t misjudge a good design that you don’t like.
 A design that allows a user to understand and navigate the information that they are looking for is key to your marketing, rather than what colour or font it’s in.
 Obviously we don’t want you to hate it!
 However, when it comes to working with any agency or designer, make sure you understand the difference between good design and poor design.
 It’s not about whether or not you think it’s pretty, it’s about whether or not it works.
 If you decide to start tinkering around the edges and edit things endlessly to your taste you will be in danger of editing out what’s good about it in the first place.

-Urban Attic is a full service creative agency that works with small and medium sized businesses to help them make their marketing marvellous.
+UA Media is a full service creative agency that works with small and medium sized businesses to help them make their marketing marvellous.
 If you want help to make your business beautiful (but more importantly, successful!) then drop us a line and we’ll be happy to talk to you about how we can help.